William Kelynack

 William Kelynack (1831–1891), Methodist minister.

 William Kelynack (22 May 1831 – 1 November 1891) was a Cornish Australian Methodist minister, President of Newington College, and President of the General Conference of the Australasian Wesleyan Methodist Church.

 Early life

 Kelynack was born at Newlyn, Cornwall, and was educated in Penzance.
 He briefly taught in a private school before taking up mercantile pursuits.
 Aged 18, he became a local preacher and four years later entered the Wesleyan ministry.

 Australian ministry

 Kelynack arrived in Sydney in 1854, with fellow Cornishman and minister William Curnow, and he served in the Bathurst circuit until 1856, whence he transferred to Braidwood and then to Yass in 1860.

+In 1862 he married Lucy Hannah Houlding of Sydney.

 After appointments to Chippendale, Parramatta and Wollongong he served in York Street, Sydney (1865–67) and Surry Hills (1868–70).
 During the 1860s, Kelynack was a councillor of Newington College, a committee member of Sydney City Mission, and became co-editor of the Christian Advocate and Wesleyan Record with William Curnow.
 In 1870 he was transferred to Goulburn where he was district chairman and in 1874 he returned to Bathurst.